locaweb/multitenancy_tools/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, edit `spec/database.yml` with your PostgreSQL database connection details.
-Please note that this database will *be destroyed and recreated* on test execution.
+Then, edit `spec/database.yml` with your PostgreSQL database connection details (take a look at the example in `spec/database.yml.example`). **IMPORTANT:** this database will *be destroyed and recreated* on test execution.

 You can use `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.